MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### Custom cursors

-On WinUI 2, you cannot use [CSS cursors](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor) with a URL of an image as the cursor.
-You can use CSS cursors to change the cursor to a predefined cursor such as `cursor: wait;` or `cursor: crosshair;`, just not a value where you specify your own image via URL such as `cursor: url(https://example.com/cursor.png), pointer;`.
+On WinUI 2, you cannot use [CSS cursors](https://developer.mozilla.org/docs/Web/CSS/cursor) by specifying a URL of an image as the cursor.
+You can use CSS cursors to change the cursor to a predefined cursor, such as `cursor: wait;` or `cursor: crosshair;`, but not to an image URL, such as `cursor: url(https://contoso.com/cursor.png), pointer;`.
 See [CSS - cursor loaded from URL doesn't work](https://github.com/MicrosoftEdge/WebView2Feedback/issues/1925).

 <!-- ------------------------------ -->